rroyalty/commerce-back-end/README.md

 1. Clone the Repository to your local device and navigate to the folder in your terminal.
 2. Input appropriate credentials into your .env file.
 3. Using your Terminal, run `npm install` in the directory of the cloned repository.
-4. Using your Terminal, run `mysql -u *username* -p` in the directory of the cloned repository.
+4. Using your Terminal, run `mysql -u (your username - probably 'root') -p` in the directory of the cloned repository.
-5. Input your password for your MySQL database when prompted.
+5. Input your password for your MySQL shell when prompted.
 6. Using your Terminal, run `node seeds/index.js` to seed your database.
 7. Input your database credentials.
 8. Using your Terminal, run `nodemon index`.